Portuguese Water Dog: Description

-Portuguese and Spanish water dogs are clearly related and probably have a common ancestor.
+Portuguese and Spanish water dogs are related and probably have a common ancestor.
 The closest relatives of the PWD and Spanish Water dog are widely thought to be the Standard Poodle.
 Like Poodles and several other water dog breeds, PWDs are intelligent, can have curly coats, have webbed toes for swimming, and do not shed.
 However, Portuguese Water Dogs are more robustly built, with stout legs, and can have a wavy coat instead of tightly curled.
 If comparing the structure to that of a Poodle, there are significant differences between the two breeds.
 The Portuguese Water Dog is built of strong substantial bone; well developed, neither refined nor coarse, and a solidly built, muscular body.
 The Portuguese Water Dog is off-square, slightly longer than tall when measured from prosternum to rearmost point of the buttocks, and from withers to ground.
 Portuguese Water Dog eyes are black or various tones of brown, and their coats can be black, brown, black and white or brown and white.
+Portuguese water dogs have prominent webbing between their toes that assists in swimming.

 Male Portuguese Water Dogs usually grow to be about 20 to 23 in tall, and they weigh between 40 and 60 lb, while the females usually grow to be about 17 to 21 in tall, and they weigh between 35 and 50 lb.

 Coat types

-PWDs have a single-layered coat that does not shed (see Moult), and therefore their presence is tolerated well among many people who suffer from dog allergies.
+PWDs have a single-layered coat that does not shed (see Moult), and therefore their presence is better tolerated among people who suffer from dog allergies.

 Most PWDs, especially those shown in conformation shows, are entirely black, black and white, brown, or silver-tipped; it is common to see white chest spots and white paws or legs on black or brown coated dogs.
 "Parti" or "Irish-.
 "Parti" dogs are becoming more common in the United States.
 However, in Portugal, the breed standard does not allow more than 30% white markings.
 Overall, white is the least common Portuguese Water Dog color, while black with white markings on the chin ("milk chin") and the chest is the most common color.

 From the Portuguese Water Dog Club of America Revised Standard for the Portuguese Water Dog come these descriptions of the two coat types: